Chapter 36.70C RCW

 (c) If neither (a) nor (b) of this subsection applies, the date the decision is entered into the public record.

-(5) Service on the local jurisdiction must be by delivery of a copy of the petition to the persons identified by or pursuant to RCW 4.28.080 to receive service of process.
+(5) Service on the local jurisdiction must be by delivery of a copy of the petition to the office of a person identified by or pursuant to RCW 4.28.080 to receive service of process, or as otherwise designated by the local jurisdiction.
+Service on the local jurisdiction is effective upon delivery.
 Service on other parties must be in accordance with the superior court civil rules or by first-class mail to:

 (a) The address stated in the written decision of the local jurisdiction for each person made a party under subsection (2)(b) of this section;